Latest News

 ADF Veteran’s Regatta

-Both current and former serving veterans, including the Saltwater Veterans sailing team, participated in the inaugural ADF Veteran’s Regatta in October last year hosted by RPAYC.
+Both current and former serving veterans participated in the inaugural ADF Veteran’s Regatta in October last year hosted by RPAYC.

 The day involved a series of short-course races, with teams competing for overall points.
 Sailing’s a major sport within the ADF and the Regatta was a huge success, connecting different groups for an enjoyable day on the water and finishing with having lunch together.